openssl/openssl/test/radix/README.md

 used for QUIC, it has been designed to be agnostic so that it can be adapted to other protocols in future if desired.

-In particular, unilke the older multistream test framework, it does not assume a single client and a single server.
+In particular, unlike the older multistream test framework, it does not assume a single client and a single server.
 Examples of vignettes designed to be supported by the RADIX test framework in future include: